-The Organization is a party to various legal actions and complaints arising in the ordinary course of business.
-The Organization does not believe that the ultimate resolution of such matters will have a material adverse affect on the Organization's financial position or results of operations.
+AMP is a party to various legal actions and complaints arising in the ordinary course of business.
+AMP does not believe that the ultimate resolution of such matters will have a material adverse affect on AMP's financial position or results of operations.